- Search The Registry

 Painting byThomas Satterwhite Noble

-The Commissioner decided that a voluntary return to slavery, after a visit to a free State, re-attached the conditions of slavery, and that the fugitives were legally slaves at the time of their escape.
-But in spite of appeals, of eloquent pleadings, the Commissioner remanded the fugitives back to slavery.
-He said that it was not a question of feeling to be decided by the chance current of his sympathies; the law of Kentucky and the United States made it a question of property.
+The Commissioner decided that a voluntary return to slavery, after a visit to a free State, re-attached the conditions of slavery and that the fugitives were legally slaves at the time of their escape.
+But in spite of appeals of eloquent pleadings, the Commissioner remanded the fugitives back to slavery.
+He said it was not a question of feeling to be decided by the chance current of his sympathies; the law of Kentucky and the United States made it a question of property.
 Margaret Garner died of Typhoid Fever in 1858 at Willow Grove.

 The African American Literature Book Club